FAQ Frequently Asked Questions

 On other occasions, if production is required, the order will start the next day.
 For orders placed on Saturdays, Sundays and Fridays after 12.00, the order is shipped the following Monday based on immediate availability.
 Users are always contacted in case this happens.

-In Italy: the shipment is entrusted to DHL and SDA couriers in 2-4 working days, except for remote areas for which transit times are approximately 4-5 working days.
+In Italy: the shipment is entrusted to the couriers DHL and SDA in 2-4 working days, except remote areas so transit times are approximately 4-6 business days.
 In both cases, the shipment is always accompanied by the track number, so that you can follow each movement and prepare for delivery.

 Depending of your country of residence, rates with DHL and UPS starts from 14,99 Eur to 40,00 Eur for order below 3 Kg.
 Shipping costs are calculated at the check out.